Military brief - Troy Daily News

-SAN ANTONIO, Texas — U.S. Air Force Airman Matthew J. Paulus graduated from basic military training at Joint Base San Antonio-Lackland, San Antonio, Texas.
+SAN ANTONIO, Texas — U.S. Air Force Airman Ian A. Stewart graduated from basic military training at Joint Base San Antonio-Lackland, San Antonio, Texas.

 The airman completed an intensive, eight-week program that included training in military discipline and studies, Air Force core values, physical fitness, and basic warfare principles and skills.